-Freezing meats and vegetables is a convenient way to preserve their fresh flavor for later use.
-However, it imposes a degree of planning on your meal preparations.
+Freezing meats and vegetables is a convenient way to preserve their fresh flavor for later use, thought it does impose a degree of planning on your meal preparations.
 Forgetting to thaw a crucial ingredient can be seriously inconvenient, and failing to use a thawed ingredient can be wasteful.
 However, if you've thawed your vegetables safely and carefully, they can often be re-frozen for another occasion.

 If you want to keep the option of re-freezing your unused vegetables, the first step is thawing them properly.
 The only way to ensure they thaw completely without ever reaching an unsafe temperature is to do it overnight in your refrigerator.
 A properly-running fridge keeps foods at or below 40 degrees Fahrenheit, the cut-off for the food safety "danger zone."
 It's possible to safely thaw your vegetables in the microwave or under cold running water, but they'll need to be used right away and shouldn't be re-frozen.

 Ensuring that your vegetables remain food safe while they're thawed is also important.
 Perishable foods should never be out of the fridge for longer than two hours in total, so leave your vegetables in the refrigerator unless you're actively cooking with them.
 Keep your hands, utensils and work surfaces scrupulously clean, washing them regularly with hot, soapy water.
 Never use the same utensils or cutting board for meats and then vegetables, especially if the meats are raw.